chenqiuyuan/chenqiuyuan.github.io/index.md

 2020

 <strong>Qiuyuan Chen</strong>, Xin Xia, Han Hu, David Lo, Shanping Li.
 "Why My Code Summarization Model Does Not Work: Code Comment Improvement with Category Prediction".
 In ACM Transactions on Software Engineering and Methodology (TOSEM). <strong>(CCF Rank A)</strong> Journal Accepted.
 <a href="TOSEM_Qiuyuan_Chen_2021_Why My Code Summarization Model Does Not Work.pdf" target="_blank">[PDF]</a>
 <a href="https://doi.org/10.1145/3434280" target="_blank">[DOI]</a>

+Invited to present at ICSE 2022 as a journal first paper.
+<a href="ICSE_2022_Journal_First.pdf" target="_blank">[SLIDES]</a>
 <br />

 2019